Ahmed Galal (politician): Career

 Galal began his career at World Bank in 1984 where he worked for eighteen years.
 He was the executive director and director of research of the Egyptian Center for Economic Studies (ECES) for two terms (1996–1997 and 2000–2006).
 In 2007 he was appointed member of the international board of governors of the International Development Research Center in Canada.
 He is the president of Forum Euroméditerranéen des Instituts de Sciences Économiques (FEMISE) in France and the founding co-chairman of the board of the MENA Health Policy Forum in Jordan.

 He has been the managing director of the Economic Research Forum (ERF), a Cairo-based non-governmental research institution on the Middle East, since 2007.
-He involved in the economic development initiative started by Prime Minister Hisham Qandil in December 2012.
+He was involved in the economic development initiative started by Prime Minister Hisham Qandil in December 2012.
 Galal, an independent politician, was appointed finance minister on 16 July 2013 to the interim government led by Prime Minister Hazem Al Beblawi.

 His tenure ended in March 2014.
 He has been working as an external expert at the Policy Center for the New South.

 Galal has been author of various publications on economy and finance.